RayJeffersonJr/FirstDevProject/README.md

 As I worked on the VB/Visual BASIC interface I knew that I wwanted to eventually use a front-end user interface developed in Java.
 I started work on the future Java upgrade to the VB front-end.
 The look of the Java user interface would have been nearly identical to the VB user interface.

-I will add more informattion about the front-end user interface in the future.
+I will add more information about the front-end user interface in the future.